7RU7H/UltraPrompts/Documentation.md

 OUTPUT = All information in #Output-Rules-And-Instruction section
 ```

 Custom variable allow LLM to cross referencing properties or section originating properties that try to create informational clustering by design to attempt to constrain the weirdness of LLMs.
-Best practice is similar to Nixesque - it does one thing and it does it very well.
+Best practice is similar to Nix-esque - it does one thing and it does it very well.
 Custom variables follow a simple syntax:
 ```markdown
 -- SVO/OVS
 -- Subject Verb Object or Object Verb Subject